KarchinLab/probabilistic2020/doc/tutorial.rst

 ++++++++++++++++++++++++++++++

-Two pre-computed scores are used to evaluate missense pathogenicity scores and evolutionary conservartion.
+Two pre-computed scores are used to evaluate missense pathogenicity scores and evolutionary conservation.
 Both are provided in the example data, matching the reference transcript annotation from SNVBox.
 Including the score information is useful, but optional.
 The pre-computed missense pathogenicity scores are from the